-Since I didn't have bacon to make a real quiche Lorraine, I used cured ham.
-With buckwheat shortcrust pastry , the rustic touch is a change from classic quiches.
+Lacking bacon for a proper quiche Lorraine, I used cured ham.
+With a buckwheat shortcrust pastry , its rustic charm offers a welcome change from classic quiches.
 This quiche can be enjoyed hot or cold, making it perfect for lunch or a picnic.
-Being gluten-free, it's suitable for those with gluten intolerances, but also for those who like to vary their pleasures.
-Preparation remains quick and accessible, even for beginners.
+Gluten-free, it's suitable for those with intolerances as well as those who enjoy variety.
+Preparation is quick and easy, even for beginners.
 You can serve it with a green salad for a complete and balanced meal.
-With this recipe, you'll discover that it's easy to cook gluten-free without sacrificing taste.
-A true classic revisited for everyone's enjoyment.
+With this recipe, you'll discover that it's easy to cook gluten-free without sacrificing flavor.
+A true classic, reimagined for everyone to enjoy.

 Ingredients